AP® Macroeconomics Exam Format

 Need help with this section?
 Check out our expert guide on how to answer AP Macroeconomics Free Response Questions.

-Now that you've learned everything about the AP Macro exam format, remember it while charting your study plan.
+Now that you've learned everything about the AP Macro exam length and format, you need to remember it while charting your study plan.
 You can also use it while timing your practice tests.
 Repeated practice tests will help you manage time effectively across each question and section.
-Remember to optimize your exam preparation by selecting quality question banks with answer explanations, such as UWorld's AP Macroeconomics Qbank and practice tests.
-We make the hard stuff easy to understand and crush your AP exams.
+Optimize your exam prep with UWorld’s AP Macroeconomics course, which comes with a comprehensive study guide and an extensive QBank.
+Simplify complex topics and boost your confidence to ace the exam!
 Good luck!

 References